Risikesan26/Borneo_2/README.md

 3. **Run:**
 Simply open `index.html` in any modern web browser.
-No `npm install` or build steps are required.

 ---